FrostyX/infra-docs/basset.rst

 For Wiki, if an edit gets denied, the page gets deleted, the wiki account blocked and the FAS account gets blocked.

-For the wiki parts of undoing this, follow the regulary mediawiki unblock procedures.
+For the wiki parts of undoing this, follow the regular mediawiki unblock procedures.
 Don't forget to unblock the account as in FAS.